cs1302uga/cs1302-ce24/README.md

    * Let's relate this back to `splitString`:

      * How do you determine what to keep for use later in the method call and what to pass into the sub-problem?
-       That's similar to i and ii.
+       That's similar to (a) and (b).
 In the recursion-like tree on the exercise, under any particular call (except base case), you can see what was passed into the sub-problem (look at the recursive call) and what was kept for use later (look at the `list.add` call).
      * How do you get the list that's passed up from the recursive call?
-That's similar to iii.
+That's similar to (c).
      * How do you modify / add to the list that's passed up?
-That's similar to iv.
+That's similar to (d).
      * How do you ensure that the list you've added to makes its way back up the call stack?
-That's similar to v.
+That's similar to (e).

 1. Add a `main` method to execute your `splitString` method with various input strings to verify that it works properly.
 At the very least, please check it with the examples above.
 You may find the